Class in Leadership Author: BobRDate:2015-03-11 10:55:09

 I already bought some seeds but I really need to amend the soil this year - I was so lazy with the garden last year that I didn't do anything but plant stuff.
 In fact I should still have carrots in the ground.

-"What's for dinner?"
-"Frozen carrots - fresh from the ground" "Wait - what?"
+"Frozen carrots - fresh from the ground"

-Comment bywickedpam on 03/11/2015 20:31:21
+Comment by wickedpam on 03/11/2015 20:31:21

 Quote by BobR: